StanfordSpezi/learnspezi/docs/index.md

 ## Getting Started 🚀

- Begin with our [Tutorials](tutorials/overview.md) to build real-world Spezi applications, or jump into the [Quick Start Guide](getting-started/quick-start.md) for a quick overview.
+Jump into the [Quick Start Guide](getting-started/your-first-app.md) to get started with the Spezi Template Application.

 ## Community & Support 💬